aridjayarecipes/cutesrecipes.web.app/content/post/1858-step-by-step-guide-to-prepare-super-quick-homemade-brown-sugar-cajun-salmon.md

 ##### Steps to make Brown sugar cajun Salmon:

 1. Preheat oven to 450°.
 1. Mix brown sugar and cayenne in a small bowl.
-Lightly S&P both sides of salmon pieces.
+Lightly S&amp;P both sides of salmon pieces.
 Put a heaping tablespoon of brown sugar mixture on each piece of salmon and evenly coat.
 1. Place salmon on a cooking spray coated baking sheet.
 Bake for 10-12 minutes and take out of oven and let rest for a few minutes.
 Enjoy!